Athletic Training Education Program

 - Demonstrate preparedness to enter the workforce as qualified healthcare providers.

-- Demonstrate the skills necessary to provide optimal healthcare to diverse patient populations throughout the lifespan.
+- Demonstrate the skills necessary to provide optimal healthcare to diverse patient populations.

 - Demonstrate positive leadership and professional skills with an adherence to ethical professional standards.